-- (a) Notice of the proposed new rule or regulation, modification or repeal of an existing rule or regulation, shall be given to the public via publication in the Newspapers of Northwest Arkansas and by posting on the District's website.
-The notice shall be published for three (3) consecutive days. - (b) The notice shall state the terms or substance of the intended action or a description of the subjects and issues involved and provide information on obtaining a copy of the proposal from the District.
-The notice shall inform the public of the time, place and manner in which they may present their comments. - (c) Notice shall be mailed, via first class mail, to any person specified by law and to all persons who request advance notice, in writing, of any rulemaking by the District. - (d) Notice shall be mailed, via first class mail, to ADEQ.
-The notice shall be published by the Secretary of State on the Internet for thirty (30) days in accordance with § 25-15-218.
+- (a) Notice of the proposed new rule or regulation, modification or repeal of an existing rule or regulation, shall be given to the public via publication in in a newspaper having a general circulation in the District and by posting on the District's website.
+The notice shall be published for three (3) consecutive days. - (b)The notice shall state the terms or substance of the intended action or a description of the subjects and issues involved and provide information on obtaining a copy of the proposal from the District.
+The notice shall inform the public of the time, place and manner in which they may present their comments. - (c) Notice shall be mailed, via first class mail, to ADEQ and to any person specified by law and to all persons who request advance notice, in writing, of any rulemaking by the District. - (d) The notice shall be published by the Secretary of State on the Internet for thirty (30) days in accordance with § 25-15-218.

-§ 2.03 Public Comment
+§ 2.03Public Comment